allenai/allennlp-website/tutorials/embedding-tokens.md

 ```

-    Torch arrays for passing to a model:
+    Torch tensors for passing to a model:

      {'sentence': {'tokens': Variable containing:
         2     3     4     5     6     7     8     9